Efficiently Ranking Software Variants with Minimal Benchmarks

 However, this formulation does not take into account the weights {$W \in \mathbb{R}^{|\tests| \times 1}$} of the tests in the solution.
-They can be included in the following way into our constraints for variant $k$ and variant $l$:
+They can be included in the following way in our constraints for variant $k$ and variant $l$:

-Notice that this is no longer a linear program, since both the $ { w_i}$ and the ${ u_i}$ are decision variables.
+Notice that this is no longer a linear program, since both $ { w_i}$ and ${ u_i}$ are decision variables.
 Therefore, we use the previous linear version, without the weights {$W \in \mathbb{R}^{|\tests| \times 1}$}.
-This formulation solves a simpler version of the problem, but with less agency; therefore, the solutions of the MILP approaches are not optimal for the problem where the ${ w_i}$ can be set, although they are optimal for the ${ w_i}= 1$ cases.
+This formulation solves a simpler version of the problem; therefore, the solutions of the MILP approaches are not optimal for the problem where the ${ w_i}$ can be set, although they are optimal for the ${ w_i}= 1$ cases.
 Observe that this formulation also only enables us to consider a Kendall of exactly 1, if we wanted to consider a Kendall of $T$, then we would use the following formulation for variant $k$ and variant $l$: with ${ c_{k,l}} \in \{-1, 1\}$, they are also decision variables and the additional constraint that: since ${ c_{k,l}} = 1$ for a concordant pair and ${ c_{k,l}} = -1$ for a discordant pair, translating exactly the left-hand side into the definition of the Kendall.
-This means that changing the Kendall also implies that this is not a linear program anymore, thus MILP is a very rigid approach and we must use the limited original formulation.
+This means that changing the target Kendall also implies that this becomes a non linear program, thus MILP is a very rigid approach and we must use the limited original formulation.
 Note that MILP is used as a standalone baseline without divide-and-conquer.
 In our implementation, MILP uses the COIN (CBC) solver~\cite{John2024coin}.

 \paragraph{Principal Component Analysis \prefix{PCA}} Principal Component Analysis (PCA) is a technique used to reduce dimensionality while minimizing loss in terms of variance.
 We use PCA on the performance matrix and look at the most important vector, $v\in\mathbb{R}^\tests$, the one who explains most of the variance.
-Then we choose to remove the test that is least important for this vector: $t^* \in \text{argmin}_t v_t$, in case of ties, we take the smallest test by alphabetical order.
+Then we choose to remove one test that is the least important for this vector: $t^* \in \text{argmin}_t v_t$, in case of ties, we take the smallest test by alphabetical order.